-Scuffles break out at Hong Kong protest taking aim at Chinese traders
+Dozens arrested after Hong Kong protest taking aim at Chinese traders

 After the march ended, protesters dressed in black and wearing face masks remained in the area despite calls from organisers to disperse immediately.
 At one point, riot police stormed through, hitting protesters with batons and using pepper spray.
 It was unclear what triggered their intervention.

-A few dozen people were arrested and seen sitting on the ground and leaning against a wall while police took down their details.
+A few dozen people were arrested.
+They were seen sitting on the ground and leaning against a wall while police took down their details and were later escorted into two white buses.

 Many shops in the area were closed.